Unmated males sing more than five times as often as paired males (Gibbs 1988).

 Breeding: Kentucky Warblers are found during the breeding season from southeastern Nebraska, east across central Iowa, southwestern Wisconsin, northeastern Illinois, central Indiana, north-central Ohio, southern Pennsylvania, northern New Jersey, and southeastern New York, to southwestern Connecticut, south to Texas, the Gulf Coast to northwestern Florida, central Georgia, and South Carolina, and west to eastern Kansas and central Oklahoma (AOU 1983 cited in NatureServe 2005).
 Non-breeding: During the non-breeding season Kentucky Warblers are typically found in tropical zones of southern Veracruz and Oaxaca, through Chiapas, the base of the Yucatan Peninsula, primarily on the Caribbean slope of northern Central America, throughout Costa Rica and Panama, and into northern Colombia and northwestern Venezuela (AOU 1983 cited in NatureServe 2005, McDonald 1998 cited in NatureServe 2005).
 They are uncommon transients through the West Indies; some may overwinter on eastern and southern West Indies islands (McDonald 1998 cited in NatureServe 2005).

 Kentucky Warblers can be identified by the broad, black sideburns extending from the eye and bold, yellow "spectacles."
 The crown is black.
 Underparts are yellow to olive.
 They have a short tail and long legs.
 Sexes are similar.
 However, the black sideburns and crowns are usually duller in females.
 Nests are cup-shaped and made of grasses, various plant fibers, and rootlets.
-Typically, nest are built on or near the ground at the base of a tree or shrub and are usually hidden by vegetation (NatureServe 2005).
+Nests are typically built on or near the ground at the base of a tree or shrub and are usually hidden by vegetation (NatureServe 2005).
 The average egg size is 18.6 x 14.3 mm.
 Eggs are white or creamy white and are blotched or dotted with grays and browns with concentrations at one end.
 The shell is smooth and slightly glossy.
-The Kentucky Warbler song is a series of rolling musical notes: "churry churry churry" with each "churry" repeated about six times.
+The Kentucky Warbler song is a series of rolling musical "chuuree" notes repeated about three to eight times.
 The song is similar to the Carolina Wren, but is lower in pitch and less musical.
 The call is a low, sharp "chuck."
 Other calls are used infrequently.

 The best time to observe or hear Kentucky Warblers is May through June while the males are defending territories.
 Kentucky Warblers are secretive birds that are more often heard than seen.
 They are rarely found before mid-May and after mid-September.